 Parasites – Direct trauma to the skin can cause the hair follicles to become so damaged that they can no longer retain the hairs themselves.
-While mild dermatitis can sometimes cause the dog to scratch so much that this happens, the primary reason is the appearance of parasites such as lice or mites on the dog.
-These tiny creatures will crawl across the skin causing itching that will cause the dog to scratch itself incessantly.
-Additionally, the parasites will bite through the skin in order to feed on the dog’s blood supply.
-This will result in hair loss and the development of mange, which can be extremely unpleasant for both the animal and its owners.
+While mild dermatitis can sometimes cause your dog to scratch so much that this happens, the primary reason is parasites such as fleas or mites.
+These tiny creatures crawl across the skin, causing itching that needs to be incessantly scratched.

-Parasites can be prevented from taking up residence on a dog’s skin by following a few simple steps.
-The primary thing to do is to make sure the dog is kept well-groomed, with its coat kept short and tidy when appropriate, giving the fleas and mites less chance of being picked up and making possible symptoms easier to spot.
-Next, dog owners can equip their pet with what is known as a ‘flea collar’, which gives off chemicals that many parasites will find pungent and off-putting, repelling them from the animal.
-Additionally, by making sure that the dog is kept well away from animals that are already infested and their bedding, a person can stop their pet from being avoidably exposed to the pests.
+Parasites can be prevented from taking up residence on your dog’s skin by following a few simple steps.
+The primary thing to do is to make sure your pooch is well-groomed, giving the fleas and mites less chance of being picked up and making possible symptoms easier to spot.
+Make sure your pet is regularly under a vet's care for flea, tick, and parasite prevention.
+This will ensure your pup stays free of parasitic infection and protected from heartworm, too.

 Stress – It is not unusual for humans to start to shed hair if they are placed under a great amount of stress for prolonged periods of time.
 The same is true of dogs, who will usually lose hair from localized patches of their body (as opposed to a general thinning of the hair across the whole coat).
-The reasons for this are mostly hormonal changes within the body, but can also be because of things such as the dog starting to excessively groom or even bite itself due to the energy built up by feelings of anxiety.
-Needless to say, stress can also have other negative effects on the animal, including provoking depression, causing the dog to lose energy and even causing digestive problems.
+The reasons for this are mostly hormonal changes within the body, but can also be because of things such as excessive grooming, personality changes because of anxiety, and depression.

-Endocrine Disorders – As mentioned above, hormones can play a large role in hair loss, meaning that direct damage to or disruption of the endocrine system (which is responsible for regulating a large amount of bodily processes) can cause rapid molting.
+Endocrine Disorders – As mentioned above, hormones can play a large role in hair loss, meaning that direct damage to or disruption of the endocrine system (which is responsible for regulating a large number of bodily processes) can cause quick and excessive shedding.
 One of the main causes of rapid changes in a dog’s hormones can be various types of cancers.
-While these will often affect certain glands individually, some tumors can spread through the body rapidly and grow throughout a large part of the endocrine system.
+While these will often affect certain glands individually, some tumors can spread through the body and grow throughout a large part of the endocrine system.
 Other causes can be environmental, with the dog encountering a dietary deficiency or coming under large amounts of stress.

-To prevent endocrine problems, an owner will have to take some well-considered actions.
-The first of these is to make sure that the dog is getting the proper amount of nourishment from their diet in order to support their lifestyle.
-The nutritional requirements for this can vary from dog to dog but in general, protein-rich meals with healthy levels of fats are preferred so as to keep the animal’s body working properly.
+To prevent endocrine problems, make sure your dog is getting the proper amount of nourishment from their diet in order to support their lifestyle.
+The nutritional requirements for this can vary from dog to dog but in general, protein-rich meals with healthy levels of fats are preferred so as to keep your pooch’s body working properly.
 Cancers can be especially hard to predict and many are impossible to stop from developing, though some vets offer genetic screening tests that can gauge an animal’s likelihood of developing a congenital instance of the disease.
-With regular examinations by the vet, a tumor can be caught in its early stages and so be prevented from doing much damage.
+With regular examinations by the vet, a tumor can be caught in its early stages.
 It is also important to note that some dogs may have such a high risk of developing cancer that the vet may recommend sterilizing them, so as to prevent them from passing the condition on.

 Effects Of Prevention

-Molting can be an especially annoying condition to deal with, both for the dog and its owners.
-Large amounts of shed hair can accumulate in a home, attracting parasites and helping dirt accumulate and the dog itself can become vulnerable to other damage to its skin.
-Thus, it usually receives a fairly quick response from people once it occurs.
-But by taking a holistic approach to tackling the issue before it has a chance to happen, dog owners can make great improvements to both their own and their dog’s lifestyle.
+Molting can be an especially annoying condition to deal with, both for the dog and owner.
+Large amounts of shed hair can accumulate in a home, attracting parasites and helping dirt accumulate and the dog can become vulnerable to damage to the skin.
+By taking a holistic approach to tackling the issue before it has a chance to happen, dog owners can prevent excessive shedding.
+When required, seeking the assistance of a vet is a wise decision, too.